-- Know a seam is a line of stitching that creates a join between pieces of fabric (the closer the stitches the stronger the seam) - Know a seam allowance is extra fabric allowed when joining textiles together - it makes the seam stronger because it stops the stitches coming undone - Know a fastening is something used to keep a product securely closed e.g. a zip, button, eyelet, Velcro - Know that a single fabric shape can be used to make a 3D textiles product - Know a series circuit is an electrical system where all of the current flows through each part of the circuit - Know the components of a series circuit e.g. switches, bulbs, buzzers - Can create a series circuit - Know corrugating is a technique used to stiffen and strengthen card e.g. a piece of paper or card is zigzagged though folding, and stuck between 2 layers of card - Know laminating is a technique used to stiffen and strengthen card, e.g. glue together several layers of card
+- know a seam is a line of stitching that creates a join between pieces of fabric (the closer the stitches the stronger the seam) - know a seam allowance is extra fabric allowed when joining textiles together - it makes the seam stronger because it stops the stitches coming undone - know a fastening is something used to keep a product securely closed e.g. a zip, button, eyelet, Velcro - know that a single fabric shape can be used to make a 3D textiles - know a series circuit is an electrical system where all of the current flows through each part of the circuit - know the components of a series circuit e.g. switches, bulbs, buzzers - can create a series circuit - know corrugating is a technique used to stiffen and strengthen card e.g. a piece of paper or card is zig-zagged though folding, and stuck between 2 layers of card - know laminating is a technique used to stiffen and strengthen card, e.g. glue together several layers of card